-DPR should strongly consider partnering with the Dedham School District to create new site master plans that address the following concerns:
+DPR should strongly consider partnering with the School District to create new site master plans that address the following concerns

-- Updating of the open space within the school yards reduces the amount of intense maintenance required by baseball/softball fields.
+Updating of the open space within the school yards reduces the amount of intense maintenance required by baseball/softball fields.
 Fields that are engineered and irrigated can withstand a more intense amount of use which will have a positive effect on the capacity of athletic recreation space.
-Natural turf fields need to be rested and steps should be taken to ensure that the number of events that occur on each field are regulated by a field policy in order to help maintain a healthy playing surface. - Plan and Implement a new park master plan for Barnes Memorial Park. - Barnes Memorial Park is the largest park in the park system.
-It is also the most heavily used for athletic recreation purposes.
-The fields receive an unsustainable amount of use by baseball, softball, soccer, and football.
-Lighting is outdated and needs to be replaced, and only portions of the site are irrigated.
-With pressure relief from school yards and the proposed Manor Park, Barnes Memorial should be re-planned.
-Davis field should become a dedicated baseball field with updated fences including the outfield, new dugouts, a score board, and new lighting.
-Heaphy Field and the softball field should updated but remain primary fields with secondary overlays.
-The park edges could be softened with developed plantings and gardens to support adult and environmental programming and internal trails system linking spaces and the new Gonzalez Field.
+Natural turf fields need to be rested and steps should taken to ensure that the amount of events that occur on each field are regulated by a field policy in order to help maintain a healthy playing surface.

+Plan and Implement a new Park Master Plan for Barnes Memorial

+Barnes Memorial Park is the systems largest park (It is also the most heavily used for athletic recreation purposes.
+The fields receive and unsustainable amount of use by baseball, softball, soccer and football.
+Lighting is outdated and needs to be replace, and only portions of the site are irrigated.
+With pressure relief from school yards and the proposed Manor Fields, Barnes Memorial should be re-planned.
+Davis field should become a dedicated baseball field with updated fences including the outfield, new dugouts a score board and new lighting.
+Hephay Field and the softball field should updated but remain primary fields with secondary overlays.
+The park edges could be softened with developed plantings and gardens to support adult and environmental programing and internal trails system linking spaces and the new Gonzalez field.